Sam Wanamaker: Restoring the Globe theatre

-In 1970 Wanamaker's career took a dramatic turn after he was annoyed that while a number of replicas of the Globe theatre existed in the United States, the site of the original in London was marked by only a plaque on a nearby brewery.
-He then made it his goal to restore an exact replica of the Globe to feature plays and a museum.
+In 1970 Wanamaker's career took a dramatic turn.
+He was annoyed that, while a number of replicas of the Globe theatre existed in the United States, the site of the original in London was marked only by a plaque on a nearby brewery.
+He made it his goal to create an exact replica of the Globe to feature plays and a museum.

-It became Wanamaker's "great obsession" to restore Shakespeare's Globe at its original location.
-He secured financial support from philanthropists and fellow lovers of Shakespeare, such as Samuel H. Scripps, to see that it would be created.
-Wanamaker then founded the Shakespeare Globe Trust, which raised well over ten million dollars.
+It became Wanamaker's "great obsession" to recreate Shakespeare's Globe at its original location.
+He secured financial support from philanthropists and fellow lovers of Shakespeare, such as Samuel H. Scripps, to ensure that it would be built.

+Wanamaker founded the International Shakespeare's Globe Centre in London and the Shakespeare Globe Trust, which raised well over ten million dollars.
+Wanamaker collaborated with American theatre director Louis Fantasia on the creation of the Globe, having Fantasia teach extensively at the Centre and eventually having Fantasia become director of the Globe's Teaching Shakespeare Through Performance Institute in London until 2002, well after Wanamaker's passing.
+This inspired the creation of Shakespeare's Globe Centres around the world, many of which Wanamaker participated in.